zer0cache/matic-docs/docs/develop/wallets/torus.md

 ## Torus Wallet Integration

-If your application is already compatible with Metamask or any other Web3 providers, integrating the Torus Wallet would give you a provider to wrap the same Web3 interface.
+If your application is already compatible with MetaMask or any other Web3 providers, integrating the Torus Wallet would give you a provider to wrap the same Web3 interface.
 You can install via a npm package.
 For more ways and in-depth information, please visit the official Torus documentation on [wallet integration](https://docs.tor.us/wallet/get-started).

 ### Installation